 For more information about the Hub Manager, refer to the DEChub 900 MultiSwitch Owner's Manual.

-Managing GIGAswitch/FDDI Devices
+Managing GIGAswitch Systems

-The GIGAswitch/FDDI system has a built-in SNMP agent and can be managed directly.
+Managing Modules with Built-In Agents The GIGAswitch/FDDI and GIGAswitch/ATM systems have built-in SNMP agents and can be managed directly.